2025–26 CAF Champions League group stage: Format

-In the group stage, each group will be played on a home-and-away round-robin basis.
-The winners and runners-up of each group will advance to the quarter-finals of the knockout stage.
+In the group stage, each group was played on a home-and-away round-robin basis.
+The winners and runners-up of each group advanced to the quarter-finals of the knockout stage.

 Tiebreakers

-The teams will be ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If tied on points, tiebreakers will be applied in the following order (Regulations III.
+The teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+If tied on points, tiebreakers were applied in the following order (Regulations III.
 20 & 21):